Convex Geometry and Duality of Over-parameterized Neural Networks: Introduction

 \section{Introduction}

 Over-parameterized Deep Neural Networks (DNNs) have attracted significant attention due to their powerful representation and generalization capabilities.
 Recent studies empirically observed that NNs with ReLU activation achieve simple solutions as a result of training (see e.g., \citet{quantized_hartmut,infinite_width}), although a full theoretical understanding is yet to be developed.
 Particularly, \citep{infinite_width} showed that among two-layer ReLU networks that perfectly fit one dimensional training data, i.e., $d=1$, the minimum Euclidean norm ReLU network is a linear spline interpolator.
 Therefore, training over-parameterized networks with standard weight decay induces a bias towards simple solutions, which may result in good generalization performance for $d=1$.
-However, in the general case $d>1$, characterizing the structure of optimal solutions and understanding the fundamental mechanism behind this implicit bias remain an open problem.
+This work later extended to multi-variate functions ($d>1$) in \cite{Ongie2020A}, however, the later work lacks an explicit characterization for the optimal solutions.
+Therefore, in the general case $d>1$, characterizing the structure of optimal solutions and understanding the fundamental mechanism behind this implicit bias remain an open problem.

 In this paper, we develop a convex analytic framework to reveal a fundamental convex geometric mechanism behind the bias towards simple solutions.
 More specifically, we show that over parameterized networks achieve simple solutions as the \emph{extreme points} of a certain convex set, where simplicity is enforced by an implicit regularizer analogous to $\ell_1$-norm regularization that promotes sparsity through extreme points of the unit $\ell_1$-ball, i.e., the cross-polytope.
 However, unlike the conventional $\ell_1$-norm regularization, extreme points are data-adaptive and can be interpreted as \emph{convex autoenconders}.
 In the paper, we provide a complete characterization for extreme points via exact analytical expressions.
 As a corollary, for one dimensional and rank-one regression and classifications tasks, we prove that extreme points are in a specific form that yields linear spline interpolations, which explains the recent empirical observations in the $d=1$ case.
-We also extend this analysis to higher dimensions ($d>1$) to obtain exact characterizations or even closed-for solutions for the network parameters in some practically relevant cases.
+We also extend this analysis to higher dimensions ($d>1$) to obtain exact characterizations or even closed-form solutions for the network parameters in some practically relevant cases.